Cypherock/sdk/apps/docs/src/introduction.md

 # Introduction

-Cypherock SDK will allow crypto assets **service providers** to connect with **Cypherock X1** hardware wallet and access it's capabilities without exposing the seed phrase.
+Cypherock SDK will allow crypto assets **service providers** to connect with **Cypherock X1** hardware wallet and access its capabilities without exposing the seed phrase.

 Programming Language: `JavaScript`

-## Terminologies

-- **Wallet**: Represents a BIP39 wallet present on Cypherock X1 hardware.
-  Each Cypherock X1 hardware can contain upto 4 wallets

 ## Connectivity